AdobeDocs/campaign.en/help/v8/config/ui-settings.md

 ## Default units {#default-units}

-In the fields that express a duration (e.g. validity period of the resources of a delivery, approval deadline for a task, etc.), the value can be expressed in the following **units**:
+In Adobe Campaign, for fields which express a duration (e.g. validity period of the resources, approval deadline for a task, etc.), values can be expressed in the following **units**:

 * **[!UICONTROL s]** for seconds
 * **[!UICONTROL mn]** for minutes
 * **[!UICONTROL h]** for hours
 * **[!UICONTROL d]** for days

+## Customize Campaign Explorer{#customize-explorer}

+You can add folders to Campaign Explorer, create views and assign permissions.

+Learn how to manage folders and views in [this page](../audiences/folders-and-views.md)

-## Customize lists{#customize-lists}
+## Manage and customize lists{#customize-lists}

 In Campaign client console, data is displayed in lists.
 You can adapt these lists to your needs.
 For example, you can add columns, filter data, count records, save and share your settings.